 - students aspiring to engage in legal research

 This program enables students to better understand the current context, framework and long-term objectives of the EU in its mission for the full integration of Member States, and also enables students a great degree of flexibility, mobility and personalization of their studies.
-Through the many partnerships of the ELGS, students can further on specialize in a national law of their choice by studying abroad at the many partner universities and institutions throughout Europe and the world.
+Through the many partnerships of the ELGS, students can further on specialize in a national law of their choice either by following the Master 1,2 path of the ELGS or by studying abroad at the many partner universities and institutions throughout Europe and the world.

 Additionally, students will need to serve as interns in return for course credits, thus gaining invaluable on-the-job experience and building a professional network to support them after graduation.
 By the end of this program, students will be able to understand the origins of EU legal integration, its systems and framework, where the challenges lie, and where more work needs to be done.